cuulee/wtsps/README.md

 ## [1] "TWDTW" "BFAST"
 ```

-After that, we are able to acquire the algorithm metadata.
-This function returns a Algorithm class containing its name, input_parameters, output and description using a WTSPS object or simply a WTSPS server URL.
+We are also able to acquire any algorithm metadata with describeAlgorithm.
+This function returns an Algorithm class containing its name, input_parameters, output and description using a WTSPS object already created or directly a WTSPS server URL.

 ```r
 describeAlgorithm(wtsps.server, "TWDTW")